 In addition, Governance Partners may collect the following types of information when you access or browse the Website:

 - Personal Information you provide directly when you register or join an online community or other group, inquire about our services via any e-mail messages you send, including personally identifiable information such as your name, contact information (phone, fax, address, and email address);

 - Purpose of the Processing and Legal Basis for Processing

 Governance Partners will use Personal Data for the following purposes with the relevant associated legal basis:

-Ensuring compliance with anti-money laundering/combatting financing of terrorism legislation, including, but not limited to the amended law of 12 November 2004 on the fight against money laundering and terrorist financing;
+a) Ensuring compliance with anti-money laundering/combatting financing of terrorism legislation, including, but not limited to the amended law of 12 November 2004 on the fight against money laundering and terrorist financing;

 Governance Partners may use Personal Data for any other purpose expressly agreed on by the Data Subject, provided that such consent may be withdrawn at any time by the Data Subject, without however affecting any Processing performed by Governance Partners prior to such withdrawal.